LuccaBBombo/Interactive-Frontend-Project/README.md

 ### Interactive Frontend Development Milestone Project

 WhereTo is a website that was designed to help people to plan trips by making it easy and simple.
-With a map interactive map, you can search for places such as hotels, restaurants and bars.
+With a map interactive map, you can search for places such as hotels, restaurants, and bars.
 Making it a great helper for when you are planning your next trip, making sure are able to choose the best spots to visit and arrange accommodation without any unwanted surprises.

 ### UX

-WhereTo is for people who are looking for a easy way to plan there trips to anywhere in the world, letting them choose a country, a city input bar and a location filter, allowing them to select between different locations, such as hotels, bars, restaurants, all with useful information being displayed in an intuitive and easy manner.
+WhereTo is for people who are looking for a easy way to plan there trips to anywhere in the world, letting them choose a country, a city input bar, and a location filter, allowing them to select between different locations, such as hotels, bars, restaurants, all with useful information being displayed in an intuitive and easy manner.

 #### User Stories